Skip to content

 Warm office corridor with glass walls, representing cross-border handoffs and operating passage.

-Buyer problem first
+Buyer moment first

 From there, the design becomes clearer.
 Some situations need a readiness review.
-Some need an integration operating rhythm.
+Some need an integration rhythm.
 Some need a people-performance intervention that changes manager behavior and sponsor confidence.

 Signature framework